MisterRager/imagepreview.js/readme.md

     $('input#preview_input').imagepreview('img#preview_output');

+If you end up just letting the script tack an image element onto the dom, you'll probably want to do some work styling it, else it'll look goofy.
+There's no css or other stuff here to make the results pretty.

 It's honestly pretty simple, so I don't expect much development out here unless I run into cases where I would want extra functionality.

 License: MIT